SNAP Benefits in Delaware: How to Apply and Qualify

 EBT Deposit Schedule in Delaware

-In Delaware, SNAP benefits are deposited monthly based on the first letter of your last name.
-Knowing your specific deposit date helps you plan your grocery budget and manage your benefits throughout the month.
+In Delaware, your SNAP benefits are deposited on a specific day between the 2nd and 23rd of each month.
+The exact date depends on the first letter of your last name, which helps you plan your grocery shopping.

 You can find your specific payment date in our Delaware deposit schedule.